 - Recruit and retain a diverse workforce that is representative of our service area.

 - Provide equal opportunity in employment.

-- Educate our management and staff annually in best practices for maintaining an inclusive and diverse environment for all persons.
+- Educate our management and staff annually in best practices for maintaining an inclusive and diverse environment.

 - Seek candidates for KBBI’s Community Advisory Board that represent the geographically and demographically diverse composition of the many communities we serve.

-- Seek diverse candidates for our Board of Directors through the Board Enhancement Committee process.
+- Seek diverse candidates for our Board of Directors.

-- Assist in developing a more diverse future workforce with professional skills in the broadcasting/media industry by recruiting diverse candidates for KBBI internship opportunities and/or by participating in local minority or other diversity job fairs.
+- Assist in developing a more diverse future workforce with professional skills in the broadcasting/media industry by recruiting diverse candidates for KBBI internships and other opportunities to promote diversity.